plone/training/docs/mastering-plone/volto_talk_listview.md

 ---
+myst:
   html_meta:
     "description": "How to fetch data from backend" "property=og:description": "How to fetch data from backend" "property=og:title": "Volto View Components: A Listing View for Talks" "keywords": "action, Redux, store, REST API"
 ---

 (volto-talk-listview-label)=